We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Typically, you’ll sleep with your head in the upper portion of the bed and your legs in the lower section.
 That leaves your torso and hips — about half of your body weight — in the middle region of the mattress.

 Beds with Posturepedic technology aim to prevent this problem with a reinforced mattress center.
-A layer of dense memory foam, plus extra coils in their hybrid beds, provide a sturdier mattress middle designed to promote better spinal alignment and more restful sleep.
+A layer of dense memory foam, plus extra coils in their hybrid beds, provides a sturdier mattress middle designed to promote better spinal alignment and more restful sleep.

 Many, but not all, Sealy mattresses feature this targeted support.
 We’ve got the details below.